rolkra/rolkra.github.io/_posts/2020-10-7-human-perception-of-differences.md

 2 Dream       124
 3 Torgersen    52
 ```
 Just looking to the number, we can easily find out that most of the penguins are living on the Biscoe island.
-But it is hard to get an accurate feeling of the differences between these numbers.
+On 2nd place is Dream island, and Torgersen island on 3rd.
+But it is hard to get an accurate feeling of the differences between the number of penguins on these islands.

 ### Add percentage!